-- If you have textured implants (saline or silicone) or polyurethane implants please insist for CD30 ALCL testing to be done on the capsules.
+- If you have textured implants (saline or silicone) or polyurethane implants please insist for CD30 BIA-ALCL testing to be done on the capsules.

 20. If you have an enlarged lymph node filled with silicone what is their take on removing it?
 Is there a minimal lymph node size used to gauge the removal as necessary?
 Will it be sent to pathology?
 Is there an additional cost for having lymph nodes removed and for pathology?

 - Removal of a lymph node is called a biopsy.
 Normally lymph nodes are no larger than 0.5 in (1.3 cm) in diameter and are difficult to feel.
 They can enlarge to greater than 2.5 in (6 cm).
 Lymph nodes are an important part of your immune system and they help your body to recognize and fight off infections.
 Conservative removal is advised.

-21. If you have a rupture and there is silicone spillage and contamination in my chest, will they do their best to remove as much as possible?
+21. If you have a rupture and there is silicone spillage and contamination in the chest, will they do their best to remove as much as possible?
 How will they remove it?

 22. If seroma or effusion (fluid collection) is found will they aspirate and send the fluid and capsules for CD30 testing to rule out ALCL?
 How much will it cost?

 - Breast implant associated anaplastic large cell lymphoma (BIA-ALCL) is a cancer of the immune system and knowledge base on it is still developing.
-There is a BIA-ALCL FB support group and currently there are 60+ women with the diagnosis.
+There is a BIA-ALCL FB support group and currently there are 125+ women with the diagnosis.
 It is more commonly found in textured implants.
 Do not assume the doctor will test for fluid collection or send capsules off for testing, these can easily be discarded unless requested by the patient.

 23. Will any video or pictures be taken?
-If you wish, you may also ask to see if the surgeon will video any parts of the surgery.
+You can ask to see if the surgeon will video any parts of the surgery.